Fellowship in Child & Adolescent Psychiatry at Zucker Hillside Hospital

 Hofstra North Shore-LIJ School of Medicine

-The core rotations and didactics of our program are located at the Long Island Jewish Medical Center, located on the Queens-Nassau border in Glen Oaks and Lake Success.
-The advantages of training and educating fellows in child and adolescent psychiatry in such child-centered psychiatric facilities and a major full-range pediatric hospital as ours are great.
+The core rotations and didactics of our program are located at the Long Island Jewish Medical Center located on the Queens-Nassau border in Glen Oaks and Lake Success.
+The advantages of training and educating fellows in child and adolescent psychiatry in our child-centered psychiatric facilities and our full-range pediatric hospital are great.
 Fellows are exposed on a daily basis to professionals who have devoted themselves to the care of children/adolescents and families at risk.
 The fellow's growing identity as a child psychiatrist is nurtured in a setting that is richly informative and supportive.

-Long Island Jewish Medical Center consists of the Zucker Hillside Hospital, the Cohen Children’s Medical Center, as well as adult and geriatric medical facilities.
-Zucker Hillside includes a very large Child and Adolescent Outpatient Clinic and a 21-bed Adolescent Inpatient Unit, housed in a new inpatient pavilion, which includes a state-of-the-art ECT Suite.
-This building opened in January 2013.
-Long Island Jewish’s adult medical facilities were completed in January 2012 and include a major new $250 million world-class tower for women’s health (Katz Women’s Hospital) and medical-surgical services (Zuckerberg Pavilion).
+Long Island Jewish Medical Center consists of Zucker Hillside Hospital, Cohen Children’s Medical Center, as well as adult and geriatric medical facilities.
+Zucker Hillside Hospital includes a very large Child and Adolescent Outpatient Clinic and a 22-bed Adolescent Inpatient Unit, housed in a modern inpatient pavilion which includes a state-of-the-art ECT Suite.
+Long Island Jewish’s adult medical facilities completed in January 2012, a major world-class tower for women’s health, the Katz Women’s Hospital, and medical-surgical services (Zuckerberg Pavilion).
 This tower is the beautiful new face of Long Island Jewish Medical Center.

 The Department of Psychiatry of North Shore-LIJ has a long history of excellence in the provision of clinical services to patients from all socio-economic backgrounds.
 There are over 200 inpatient beds, large short-term and long-term day treatment facilities and extensive aftercare and out-patient services at Zucker Hillside Hospital, part of LIJMC.
 The Department is responsible for an extensive network of community mental health centers and substance abuse programs, as well as emergency, crisis and residential services.
-Zucker Hillside Hospital includes the adolescent and adult/geriatric inpatient units, and the offices of the Chair and Department administration.
-A modern new ambulatory care building was opened in July 2004, which includes the Child and Adolescent Ambulatory Services.
-Zucker Hillside is located adjacent to Cohen Children's on a large wooded campus.
+Zucker Hillside Hospital contains the adolescent and adult/geriatric inpatient units and outpatient clinics, a college mental health program, and the offices of the Chair and Department administration.
+A modern ambulatory care building was opened in July 2004, which includes the Child and Adolescent Ambulatory Services.
+The Hospital is located adjacent to Steven and Alexandra Cohen Children’s Medical Center of New York, on a large wooded campus.

-The major clinical and research facilities for the Child & Adolescent Psychiatry Residency Program are located primarily at Long Island Jewish.
-Our Division's clinical facilities and services include:
+The major clinical and research facilities for the Child & Adolescent Psychiatry Residency Program are located primarily at Long Island Jewish Medical Center.
+Our Division’s clinical facilities and services include: